 Here’s some nutrition information, in comparison to ground beef:

 Tofu is a versatile food product that can replace certain food items, often meat.
 If you’re a vegan or vegetarian, you can use this food item in place of meat as a protein source.
-Pressing tofu prior to cooking helps eliminate excess moisture and allows it to best absorb flavors from marinades and sauces.
-See here for a great guide on how to press tofu.

 Currently, there are various misconceptions concerning soy products.